Weekly Tao Yoga Winter class in Oxford

 Yoga straps are helpful to get a better stretch or help beginners to be able to do some postures.

 For all fitness levels - I will offer modified as well as advanced options.
-Both classes offer a sun salutation sequence, with different difficulty levels.

 The beginner class is for everyone, who has never done Yoga before, or for everyone, who thinks is not flexible or has no stamina.
 Each week I will explain different, basic Hatha Yoga poses with modified options.